-- Students of color were twice more likely to be suspended or expelled than white peers.
+- Students of color were two times more likely to be suspended or expelled than white peers.

-- Students with disabilities were twice more likely to be suspended or expelled than their peers without a disability.
+- Students with disabilities were two times more likely to be suspended or expelled than their peers without a disability.

 A closer look at the 2015-2016 school year, shows statewide:

 - Students of color represent 31 percent of the student population but received 66 percent of all suspensions & expulsions.